Reydove/cloud-secure-webserver/README.md

 Name: secure-nginx-server
 -AMI: Ubuntu Server 22.04 LTS (HVM)
 - Instance Type:t2.micro (Free Tier)
--*SSH Key Pair: A new key was created and downloaded for secure access.
+-SSH Key Pair: A new key was created and downloaded for secure access.
 - Security Group Rules:
   - SSH (port 22) — Only my IP
   - HTTP (port 80) — Open to all